cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 With a block-storage configuration, Cortex stores data that could be potentially deleted by a user in:

 - Object store (GCS, S3, etc..) for long term storage of blocks
-- Ingestors for more recent data that should be eventually transferred to the object store
+- Ingesters for more recent data that should be eventually transferred to the object store
 - Cache
     - Index cache
     - Metadata cache
     - Chunks cache (stores the potentially to be deleted data)
     - Query results cache  (stores the potentially to be deleted data)
 - Compactor during the compaction process
 - Store-gateway

 ## Proposal